Hrit-Saha/Data-viz.-and-insight-generation/README.md

 ## `global_streamlit.py`

 It includes all the the global variables that the Streamlit app will require during its execution and other background processes.

+## `custom_css`

+This directory includes the CSS code for customization of the Streamlit app design.

+## `data_analysis`

+This directory includes all the python modules and scripts required for the data analysis of the given datasets in this project.
+The given datasets include:
+1. bank.csv
+2. calories_daata.csv
+3. credit_card.csv
+4. iris.csv
+5. parkinsons.csv
+6. titanic.csv
+7. mushroom.csv
+8. social_network_ads.csv
+9. medical_insurance.csv
+All of these datasets have been collected from kaggle.
+For more information please go through the project report.